 In order to understand immigrant trauma, it is necessary to understand acculturation.
 But what exactly is it?
-Clinical psychologist and director of the mental health counselling program at Boston College’s Lynch School of Education Dr. Usha Tummala-Narra describes psychological acculturation as “the dynamic process immigrants experience as they adapt to the new country.”
+Clinical psychologist and director of the mental health counselling program at Boston College’s Lynch School of Education, Dr. Usha Tummala-Narra, describes psychological acculturation as “the dynamic process immigrants experience as they adapt to the new country.”
 For some immigrants, this process can be swift and easy, but for many immigrants acculturation can be extremely stressful.
 Factors that may contribute to this stress include language barriers, financial struggles, changing gender roles and downward social mobility in their adopted homeland.

 When acculturative stress combined with prejudice strikes, immigrants are less likely to seek out mental health services, says Dr. Nadine Nakamura, of the University of La Verne in California.
 If they do seek out care, there are numerous barriers such as “difficulty finding transportation or child care and communication problems—not just language differences, but cultural nuances that a clinician might not recognize,” Dr. Nakamura writes.

 One solution to combat this stress is to ensure immigrants have consistent access to their “heritage” culture.
-While it is acculturation to the host culture that gives access to society and institutions for first-generation immigrants, it is the heritage culture that can provide access to cultural resources and support, as well as eliminate trauma.
+While it is acculturation to the host culture that gives access to society and institutions for first-generation immigrants, it is the heritage culture that can provide access to cultural resources and support, as well as address trauma.
 For second-generation immigrants and citizen children, familiarity with one’s heritage culture and native language can ease familial conflict and improve grades and literacy.

-- Tori DeAngelis, Dr. Nadine Nakamura, and Dr. Usha Tummala-Narra “Helping New Americans Find Their Way,”American Psychologist 42 (2011).
+, an academic paper by Tori DeAngelis, Dr. Nadine Nakamura, and Dr. Usha Tummala-Narra in American Psychologist 42.